-Cranfield University, in partnership with the British Council, is proud to join the Women in STEM Scholarship initiative by offering six fully funded scholarships for female students from the Americas’ region (eligible countries only).
+Cranfield University, in partnership with the British Council, is proud to join the Women in STEM Scholarship initiative by offering five fully funded scholarships for female students from wider Europe.
 We are looking for women with a background in STEM, who can demonstrate their need for financial support and who wish to inspire future generations of women to pursue careers in STEM.
-Read more Read less

 This scholarship programme aims to increase opportunities in STEM for girls and women.
 According to data from the UN Scientific Education and Cultural Organization (UNESCO), fewer than 30 percent of researchers worldwide are women and only 30 percent of female students select STEM-related fields in higher education.

 - Funding valueA full scholarship which includes tuition fees, stipend, travel costs, visa and health coverage fees.

 - Suitable for Applicants fromRest of World

 - Funding provider(s)Cranfield University and the British Council

 Air Transport Management MSc